saalim-mushtaq/learning-docker/README.md

 `to set working directory for a container`

 ## COPY
-`copy files from a local sytem,we need to provide source and destination.
+`copy files from a local sytem,we need to provide source and destination`

 ## ADD
 `similar to copy but it provides a feature to download files from internet`